opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/lb_monitor_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new monitor.

 * `pool_id` - (Required) The id of the pool that this monitor will be assigned to.

 * `name` - (Optional) The Name of the Monitor.